ACS Accreditation is considered the highest honour that can be bestowed on an ACS member.

 The next Accreditation assessments will take place at our National HQ in September 2014.

-The National Executive may grant Accreditation, on the recommendation of the Accreditation Committee, to a member whose overall standard of cinematography is consistently high, or is outstanding in a specialised field and who has been a Full Member of the Society for a minimum of three years.
+The Accreditation Panel may grant Accreditation to an ACS member whose overall standard of cinematography is consistently high, or is outstanding in a specialised field and who has been a Full Member of the Society for a minimum of three years.

-Full members who consider they fulfil this requirement should apply to the Accreditation Committee, through their State Branch President, and submit a comprehensive cross section of at least six or more complete works for scrutiny.
-Equal recognition will be given to work produced on film, videotape or digital formats.
+Full members should apply to the Accreditation Committee, through their State or Territory Branch President, and submit a comprehensive cross section of at least six or more complete works for assessment.

 The Accreditation Committee will consist of ten accredited members (from as many States and genres as possible) and consideration is given to composition, operating, camera movement, lensing, exposure and the standard of lighting - both interior and exterior.